cristiandonosoc/Notes/zxdb/async_serializer.md

-# Async Serializer

-This will document how zxdb::ValuaFormatHelper [ garnet/bin/zxdb/console/format_value.h ]
+# zxdb::FormatValue [ zxdb/console/format_value.h ]
-works.

 This class is interesting because it permits to output in a single buffer a lot of values, some of them can be async.
 When everything is completed, the final callback will be outputted.

 The class has
 - A complete callback (which can be set at any time).
-- A vector of output buffers (one for each element).
 - A vector of variable resolvers.
+- A root OutputNode

+## zxdb::FormatValue::OutputNode

+An output node represents a value to be outputted.
+Because the output of a struct or array is inherently a tree, the output is also represented by that, where each OutputNode has a lot of OutputNode children.

+## Appending

 Appending values require a SymbolContext, a SymbolDataProvider and the Value/Variable to output.